achamess/Collaborative-Pain-Research-Effort/v8v26ftn6q.md

 ### Question 4: How do different noxious stimuli differentially engage different cell types of the pain system?

-### Question 5: How do different insults alter the properties of pain-related cel
+### Question 5: How do different insults alter the properties of pain-related cell types